TDHTTTT/RM/docs/proposal.md

 ![metric][2]

-Since we might not be able to reach the final task or even many subtasks, we could also use the time it takes for us to reach a certain goal as a metric.
+Since we might not be able to reach the final task or even many subtasks, we could also use the time it takes for us to reach a certain goal, or the number of goals that we reach, as a metric.

 ## Appointment